ujjavala/trade-management-app/README.md

 -   Fix Integration Tests: The integration tests that are failing due to platform dependencies need to be reviewed and fixed to ensure they are working correctly with the new architecture.
 -   Add Authentication Layer: Implement an authentication layer to secure the API endpoints.
 -   For achieving scalability and efficiency on load balancer front for Cache, Redis can be used instead of in-memory caching.
+-   Implement ORM for handling complex DTO models: Use an Object-Relational Mapping (ORM) tool like Entity Framework Core to manage complex Data Transfer Objects (DTOs) and their relationships.
+This will simplify data access and manipulation, and ensure consistency across the application.
+- Constants file